 An Untimely Death

-The 53-year old Gibb was rushed to Mount Sinai Medical Center on Wednesday after experiencing intense abdominal pain.
+The 53-year old Gibb was rushed to Mount Sinai Medical Center in January of 2003 after experiencing intense abdominal pain.
 Doctors discovered the pain was due to a twisted section in his small intestine.
 Before the operation Gibb reportedly went into cardiac arrest, which weakened his condition.
 After surgery to remove the damaged section of intestine, Gibb was listed in critical but stable condition.
-He passed away at 1AM Sunday morning.
+He passed away at 1AM on Sunday, January 13, 2003 morning.

 One Of The World Famous Gibb Brothers